2016 Milpirri - Kurdiji

 “I was very impressed by the kids.
 The kids (having been a teacher) I thought were fantastic.
 It was their event, their act and they did it with gutso.“ Geoff Lazarus (Canberra Lobbyist)

-“It was one of the proudest moments I have had since I have been at the school and that the kids went out there and did what they had been practicing to a fairly high standard.
-There was none of that teasing that sometimes goes on, everything was very positive and everyone applauded, so my thoughts in the final wash up were that whether this is linked to traditional history or not, is not my judgement call to make, what I am here to do is to meet educational outcomes and what they did the other night was very positive thing for the school, themselves and their teachers.”
+“It was one of the proudest moments I have had since I have been at the school and that the kids went out there and did what they had been practising to a fairly high standard.
+There was none of that teasing that sometimes goes on, everything was very positive and everyone applauded, so my thoughts in the final wash-up were that whether this is linked to traditional history or not, is not my judgment call to make, what I am here to do is to meet educational outcomes and what they did the other night was a very positive thing for the school, themselves and their teachers.”
 James Bryant (Principal Lajamanu School)

 “It creates a very sensitive and emotional event for everybody because part of that festival, or the event in the festival, really brings back the memories of your grandfather and grandmother.”
 Norbert Jampijinpa Patrick (Central Desert Region Council)